 So, if a job role is asking for specific project information, don’t forget to include it.

-What should I include when writing a CV
+What other things should I include when writing a CV?

 - Apart from the obvious, your name, but most importantly your contact detail.
 Include your contact telephone number ( if you are overseas include your country code too) your address and above all an email address.
-Don’t forget your email address should be professional, dont use that funny email address that you concocted at school or college, it needs to be professional..
+Don’t forget your email address should be professional, do not use that funny email address that you concocted at school or college, it needs to be professional.

 - You must include your qualifications, the date that you received your qualification and the place where you gained that qualification as well as information on whether it was a full-time or part-time degree or distance learning. e.g BSc( Hons) Quantity Surveying, Liverpool John Moores University, Full Time, 1998

 - You should also include any certifications or additional studies, or courses.